LoganGrav/CS4310DeadlockDetection/README.md

 npm run dev
 ```

-4. Open your browser and navigate to the local URL shown in the terminal (typically `http://localhost:5173`)
+4. Open your browser and navigate to `http://localhost:5173`